-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
 I also thank you for asking that question.
-I will look into that and see who won the tender, but the warehouse in Sanikiluaq will proceed this year and last week the letters were sent out identifying who got the tender.
+I will look into that and see who was awarded the tender, but the warehouse in Sanikiluaq will proceed this year and the letters were sent out last week that identify who got the tender.
 Thank you, Mr. Speaker.